-Epidemiology and Behavioral Health in Society
+495 Epidemiology and Behavioral Health in Society

 Summer.
-3(3-0) R: Not open to freshmen or sophomores or lifelong undergraduate students
+3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
+R: Open to juniors or seniors or graduate students.

 Introduction to epidemiology as applied to behavioral health issues in contemporary society.
 Life-span developmental perspective from preterm births to late life Alzheimer's disease and the dementias.
 Offered first half of semester.